obiwanjacobi/Zlang/docs/compiler/meta.md

 ## Compile-time Code

-Any Z# code can be executed at compile-time by placing a `#!` in front of it.
+_Any_ Z# code can be executed at compile-time.
+By placing a `#!` in front of it, the compiler knows it is not to be included in the binary.
 The use of this symbol does not introduce an extra scope.

 ```C#
 m = MyStruct